openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `doctype`: OPTIONAL.
-String as defined in (#server_metadata_mso_mdoc).
+String as defined in (#server-metadata-mso-mdoc).
 This claim contains the type value the Wallet requests authorization for at the Credential Issuer.
 It MUST only be present if the `format` claim is present.
 It MUST not be present otherwise.
 * `claims`: OPTIONAL.
-Object as defined in (#server_metadata_mso_mdoc).
+Object as defined in (#server-metadata-mso-mdoc).

 The following is a non-normative example of an authorization details object with Credential format `mso_mdoc`: